ZaidMomin2003/moisture/README.md

-# GrainScan - Digital Grain Moisture Analyzer
+# Digital Grain Moisture Analyzer

 This is a Next.js application for a digital grain moisture analyzer, built with Firebase Studio.